A Creative Alternative to the Traditional Scottish Dish

 2. Sauté the Vegetables

 Next, heat olive oil in a large skillet over medium heat.
 Add onions, carrots, and celery, and sauté until softened.
-Afterward, incorporate the mushrooms and cook until they release moisture and begin to brown.
+Afterwards, incorporate the mushrooms and cook until they release moisture and begin to brown.

 3. Combine the Mixture